Location & Access

 The Rovina Valley Project covers 27.68 km² in west-central Romania, approximately 300 km northwest of the capital city of Bucharest.
 This historic mining district known as the “Golden Quadrilateral” is one of the largest gold-producing areas in Europe where it is estimated that more that 55 Moz of gold have been produced since the Roman period (ca 2000 yrs ago).

 A preliminary economic assessment (PEA) for the Rovina Valley Project, completed in April 2010, projects a mine operation with average annual gold production of 196,000 oz over 19 years at cash costs of $379/oz Au.
 The project demonstrated a pre-tax NPV (8% disc.) of $316 million and an IRR of 15.7% ($900/oz Au and $2.25/lb Cu – base case).
-See Technical Studies page for further detail, including assumptions and parameters.
+See Technical Report for further detail, including assumptions and parameters.
+Technical Report (2010)

 In May 2015, a Mining Licence was granted to SAMAX Romania srl (100% owned by Euro Sun Mining) for the Rovina Valley Project.
 This licence secures the mineral tenure and allows the Company to begin the permitting process.
 Euro Sun Mining is pleased to be the first company in Romania without a state partner to obtain a Mining License for metals.